The Movie Tully Is Basically Juno's Sequel

 The trailer has it all: waking up in the middle of the night, trying to calm a crying baby who just won't stop, sleeping in the middle of chaos, and making a whole lot of mistakes.
 Then, at the end of it all, Ron Livingston is annoyed Theron's character doesn't have a proper dinner on the table.

 Enter: Tully.
-You might recognize Mackenzie Davis from Black Mirror's "San Junipero," and her immediately soothing presence is about to change Marlo's life.
+You might recognise Mackenzie Davis from Black Mirror's "San Junipero," and her immediately soothing presence is about to change Marlo's life.

 "I'm here to take care of you," she coos as the trailer comes to an end.
-There's still a lot to learn about this story, and a whole lot of time to do it before it hits theaters on April 20.
+There's still a lot to learn about this story, and a whole lot of time to do it before it hits cinemas later this year.

 Watch the full trailer below!